open-telemetry/opentelemetry-ruby/exporter/otlp/README.md

 For additional examples, see the [examples on github][examples-github].

-## How can I configure the Jaeger exporter?
+## How can I configure the OTLP exporter?

 The collector exporter can be configured explicitly in code, as shown above, or via environment variables.
 The configuration parameters, environment variables, and defaults are shown below.